 Even if you don’t want to volunteer on your gap year, there are still plenty of travel options for people that aren’t ready for university.
 Similarly, it’ll still look great on your CV as it demonstrates an ability to be organised, to travel independently, and an element of curiosity and keenness to learn.
 If you’re looking for ideas, these are some of the top gap year travel destinations:

-Thailand is an increasingly popular gap year destination, and with relatively low costs attached, it’s a great location to soak up the beautiful landscapes that South East Asia has to offer.
+Thailand Thailand is an increasingly popular gap year destination, and with relatively low costs attached, it’s a great location to soak up the beautiful landscapes that South East Asia has to offer.

 Australia and New Zealand Popular for working abroad, Australia and New Zealand offer sunshine, work opportunities and stunning beaches.
-However, you’ll need to be careful that you have the right type of visa if you’ll be working whilst you’re abroad.
+However, you’ll need to be careful that you have the right type of visa if you’ll be working whilst you’re on your gap year abroad.

-With fifty states to explore, you won’t be hard pushed to fill an entire gap year just by travelling across the United States alone.
+USA With fifty states to explore, you won’t be hard pushed to fill an entire gap year just by travelling across the United States alone.
 Whether it’s taking a boat tour around the Statue of Liberty or hiking in the Grand Canyon, the United States has something to offer all different types of travellers.

-Namibia is quickly becoming one of the top gap year destinations in Africa, as there’s a lot to explore and it tends to be the path-less-trodden by other travellers.
+Namibia Namibia is quickly becoming one of the top gap year destinations in Africa, as there’s a lot to explore and it tends to be the path-less-trodden by other travellers.
 From remote Himba communities to the Skeleton Coast, Namibia’s landscape completely differs from that of other African countries.

-Located in South America, Peru offers a mixture of jungles, coastlines, highlands and ancient archaeological sites, meaning that there’s something for everyone hoping to explore the rich history that Peru has to offer.
+Peru Located in South America, Peru offers a mixture of jungles, coastlines, highlands and ancient archaeological sites, meaning that there’s something for everyone hoping to explore the rich history that Peru has to offer.

 It’s an unfortunate truth that tourists are particularly susceptible to theft, as they usually carry larger amounts of cash and are out of their comfort zone.
 However, there are a number of measures you can take to protect your money abroad.

-Before heading off, make sure that you let your bank know that you’re going away.
+- Let your bank know that you’re going away.
 Not only will this avoid your bank putting a stop on your card, but they’ll provide you with details of what to do should something go wrong.

-It’s also a good idea to leave some cards at home.
+- Leave some cards at home.
 Only take what is absolutely necessary so that, should you lose your wallet or it gets stolen, you only have to cancel one or two cards rather than the whole lot!